Roy Thinnes: Post-Invaders

+Personal life

 He was married to actress Lynn Loring from 1967 to 1984.
 Loring gave birth to their son Christopher Dylan Thinnes on Feb.
 12 1969, and in 1974 gave birth to their daughter Casey Thinnes.

 Thinnes's third wife, actress Catherine Smythe, is the mother of two of his five children.

 In 2005, Thinnes married film editor Stephanie Batailler.